CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 ```

 that is often caused by rate limit of GitHub API while deploying your apps, we recommend you to add `oauth` token in
-your composer configuration file or in separate file named as describe in
+your composer configuration file or in separate file named as described in
 [this](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens) FAQ entry.

 You can find more documentation about composer configuration at [getcomposer.com](https://getcomposer.org/doc/04-schema.md).